 Travel insurance cover limits can vary widely depending on which provider you buy from, so check your policy small print carefully before buying.

-Can I reschedule my holiday if I’m told not to travel by the NHS ‘test and track’ service?
+Can I reschedule my holiday if I’m told not to travel by the NHS ‘test and trace’ service?

 Whilst some holiday companies are allowing those who are told they must self-isolate to reschedule, others won’t guarantee that holidaymakers will be able to move their breaks to a later date.